-Figure 30 - Proposed Germantown Bike Classifications
+Figure 31 - Germantown Bike Classifications

 - e.
 Implement a "road diet" to transform Middlebrook Road into a tree-lined boulevard and a complete street.
-The goal is to create a safer, more pleasant walking and bicycling environment where vehicular traffic is slowed, safety is improved and the tree canopy is expanded. - Classify Middlebrook Road as a four-lane divided arterial that provides through movements and access to abutting properties. - Reduce the number of through lanes on Middlebrook Road from six lanes to four lanes, as analyzed in the traffic forecasting model. - Set speed limits to 30 miles per hour during school hours and 35 miles per hour during nonschool hours. - Incorporate a minimum 18-foot-wide central planted median with a minimum 6-foot pedestrian refuge where there are turn lanes. - Maintain existing sidewalks on both sides of the street in the mid-term to encourage safety improvements more quickly and avoid moving curbs more than once.
+The goal is to create a safer, more pleasant walking and bicycling environment where vehicular traffic is slowed, safety is improved and the tree canopy is expanded. - Classify Middlebrook Road as a four-lane divided arterial that provides through movements and access to abutting properties. - Reduce the number of through lanes on Middlebrook Road from six lanes to four lanes, as analyzed in the traffic forecasting model. - Set target speeds to 30 miles per hour during school hours and 35 miles per hour during nonschool hours. - Incorporate a minimum 16-foot-wide central planted median with a minimum 6-foot pedestrian refuge where there are turn lanes. - Maintain existing sidewalks on both sides of the street in the mid-term to encourage safety improvements more quickly and avoid moving curbs more than once.
 In the long term, establish 8-foot-wide sidewalks on both sides of the street. - Provide one-way separated bike lanes on both sides of the street in the mid-term; in the long term, establish two-way separated bike lanes on both sides of the street. - In the mid-term, implement street improvements in a phased approach, with incremental changes as redevelopment occurs or as capital projects are implemented.
+Figure 33 shows the mid-term section.
+Mid-term improvements should be considered the first step toward implementation of the road diet.

-Figure 31 - Existing Middlebrook Road
+Figure 32 - Existing Middlebrook Road